jatkin-wasti/python_json_exchange_rate/README.md

 ### Downloading Json file
 - To be able to use the information stored in a json file we have to have access to it.
 Make sure you have a json file storing the same information as in my ```exchange_rats.json``` file.
-One way to accomplish this is creating a new json in your new pycharm project and copying + pasting the json file in this github repo
+One way to accomplish this is creating a new json file in your newly created pycharm project and copy + pasting from the json file found in this github repo
 ### Creating your class and methods
 - As stated above, we need to retrieve information from a json file, therefore we should import json at the top of our python file